siehlema/DataEvalML/README.md

   * The following 3 are distance values of an object relative to the sensors (outputs)
 * There is one data-set for training and one for testing

 The future work of this repository wants to deal with more and new Machine Learning Frameworks/Techniques to improve sensor value evaluation.
-Moreover various other sensor values will be added to evaluate them.
+Moreover various other sensor values will be added to to test the applications on them.